ufechner7/KiteModels.jl/docs/src/index.md

 pkg"test KiteModels"
 ```

-If you are using Windows, it is suggested to install git and bash, too.
-This is explained for example here: [Julia on Windows](https://github.com/ufechner7/KiteViewer/blob/main/doc/Windows.md) .

 ## Provides
 The type [`AbstractKiteModel`](@ref) with the implementation [`KPS3`](@ref) and [`KPS4`](@ref), representing the one point and four point kite model, together with the high level simulation interface consisting of the functions
 [`init_sim!`](@ref) and [`next_step!`](@ref).
 Other kite models can be added inside or outside of this package by implementing the non-generic methods required for an AbstractKiteModel.